Skip to content

 An estimated 40% of Seattle’s businesses are women-owned, offering plenty of shops, restaurants, and cafes to support throughout March—and every day after.
 Some of Seattle’s most well-loved businesses are women-run, including Molly Moon’s and Renee Erickson’s restaurants.
 Bakeries and restaurants, sports bars and wine bars, plant shops and vintage stores—women are behind some of Seattle’s favorite spots.

 For more inspiration, stop by Three Girls Bakery for pastries and breads.
 The historic Pike Place establishment opened in 1912 and was the first business in the city licensed to women.
-Or head to Rough and Tumble in Ballard or Columbia City, Jen Barnes’ women’s sports bar.
+Head to Rough and Tumble in Ballard or Columbia City, Jen Barnes’ women’s sports bar.
 Another female-owned sports bar is Monica Dimas’ Pitch the Baby on East Capitol Hill, where you can sip cocktails and wine, and eat Mexico City-inspired bites while supporting women’s teams.
 Fill up on crunchy tacos, taquitos, and Mexican-Lebanese-inspired fare at Lupe Flores’ Situ Tacos in Ballard.
 The menu and space are inspired by her grandmother.
-Or browse plants and sip natural wines at Fremont’s the botanicale.
+Or browse plants and sip natural wines at Fremont’s the botanicale

 Follow Us